gl1tterbomb/gl1tterbomb/README.md

 ****ABOUT ME****;

 Hello everypony!
 My name is Mou and I also go by other names, like Dino, Naomi, Archer, Harold/Hal, and more...
 I'm fine with people calling me by any silly nicknames ^^ as long as it's not inappropriate.
 I have no idea how to introduce myself, but I'll try my best! uhhhh, my favorite color is orange and green...I am an artist and I love to draw a lot.
 I sometimes post my artworks on social media.
-I don't really talk that much, and my English is not that great; I make some grammar mistakes, and my words often come off.
+I don't really talk that much, and my English is not that great; I make some grammatical mistakes, and my words often come off.
 Sorry if I confuse you.
 I'm kinda awkward around everypony I don't know, so it would take me a while to interact with them. 🫠 Please be patient with me.
 My friends are very awesome.
 I lied, be warned they’re stinky ^_*